andrew-weisman/candle_wrappers/docs_for_candle_team.md

 This is demonstrated in [`$CANDLE/wrappers/examples/summit-tf1/grid/mnist_mlp.py`](https://github.com/andrew-weisman/candle_wrappers/blob/master/examples/summit-tf1/grid/mnist_mlp.py).

+### Running a non-CANDLE-compliant model on its own, outside of Supervisor

+One drawback to minimally modifying a bare model script as opposed to making it fully CANDLE-compliant is that the former cannot generally run standalone (which you should only do on an interactive node), e.g., `python my_model_script.py`.
+There are two simple ways to handle this:

+1. Use the recommended workflow of setting `run_workflow=0` and then running the model script using `candle submit-job my_input_file.in`
+1. The first time a minimally CANDLE-compliant model script is run, using either setting of `run_workflow`, a file called `run_candle_model_standalone.sh` is created, which runs `candle_compliant_wrapper.py` using Python, just as you're desiring to run a fully CANDLE-compliant model script using Python in this situation.
+(As some environment variables are required to be set in `candle_compliant_wrapper.py` and the files it calls, `run_candle_model_standalone.sh` also sets some environment variables).
+Thus, you just need to run `bash run_candle_model_standalone.sh`

+Aside from not needing to make a model script fully CANDLE-compliant, the usual advantages of running minimally CANDLE-compliant scripts like this apply here, e.g., model scripts can be written in other languages and a custom environment can be automatically defined via, e.g., `supp_modules`, `python_bin_path`, `exec_python_module`, `supp_pythonpath`.

+As usual for miminally CANDLE-compliant model scripts, the output of the script is placed in `subprocess_out_and_err.txt`.

 ## Input file contents

 The input file should contain three sections: `&control`, `&default_model`, and `&param_space`.
 Each section should start with this header on its own line and end with `/` on its own line.
 (This input file format is based on the [Quantum Espresso](https://www.quantum-espresso.org/) electronic structure software.)
 Four sample input files, corresponding to the four examples in the [quick-start examples above](#quick-start-examples-(for-summit)), are here: [upf](https://github.com/andrew-weisman/candle_wrappers/blob/master/examples/summit-tf1/upf/upf_example.in), [mlrmbo](https://github.com/andrew-weisman/candle_wrappers/blob/master/examples/summit-tf1/mlrmbo/mlrmbo_example.in), [grid](https://github.com/andrew-weisman/candle_wrappers/blob/master/examples/summit-tf1/grid/grid_example.in), [bayesian](https://github.com/andrew-weisman/candle_wrappers/blob/master/examples/summit-tf1/bayesian/bayesian_example.in).
 Spaces at the beginnings of the content-containing lines are optional and are recommended for readability.